matiasngf/creative-dev-challenge/docs/three-image.md

 />
 ```

-The default `fragmentShader`and `vertexShader` will just render the image in the 3D space.
-You can provide your own shaders to customize the look of the image.
+The default `fragmentShader`and `vertexShader` will render the image in the 3D space.
+You can provide your shaders to customize the look of the image.

 ## Writing custom image shaders

-There are some uniforms that are provided to the image shader by defualt:
+Some `uniforms` are provided to the image shader by default:

 ```glsl
 varying vec3 vNormal;